-The Service Manager CI Identifierfield is populated to the Name field on the Configuration Item Properties pane in UCMDB.
+The Service Manager Display Name field is populated to the Name field on the Configuration Item Properties pane in UCMDB.

-Note: To see the entire attribute mappings of a CI type, you can open the CI type's population XSLT file (for example, business\service\population.xslt) and the root population xslt file (cmdb\root\ attributes\population.xslt), where the UCMDB attribute field names and the mapped Service Manager web service field caption names are defined.
-For more information, see "Tailoring the Integration" on page 115
+Note: To see the entire attribute mappings of a CI type, you can open the CI type's population XSLT file (for example, business_service_population.xslt) and the root population xslt file (cmdb_root_attributes_population.xslt), where the UCMDB attribute field names and the mapped Service Manager web service field caption names are defined.
+For more information, see "Tailoring the Integration" on page 130